 Brash and outspoken when he came onto the national scene, Darrell Waltrip (February 5, 1947) of Franklin, Tennessee, refined his youthfully-aggressiveness to become one of the most successful drivers in NASCAR’s Cup Series.
-He also eventually became a popular “elder states-man” for his sport and a talented TV commentator upon his retirement from driving.

-Born in Owensboro, Kentucky, Waltrip began racing Go-Karts in 1959 then in 1963 turned to the local short tracks with a 1936 Chevrolet coupe he and his father Leroy built.
+Born in Owensboro , Kentucky , Waltrip began racing Go-Karts in 1959 then in 1963 turned to the local short tracks with a 1936 Chevrolet coupe he and his father Leroy built.

 In all, Waltrip won a record 67 races at Nashville – including 1987’s prestigious All American 400 – where he was a two-time (1970 & 1973) track champion in his No. 17 Terminal Transport Chevrolet; a car numbered in honor of his favorite driver, fellow EMPA Hall of Fame member David Pearson.
-His success there led him to NASCAR’s Cup Series.
+And his success there led him to NASCAR’s Cup Series.